emanbuc/emanbuc.github.io/_posts/2025-07-11-Online_latex_editor.md

 ## Feature Comparison

-When selecting an online editor, you should consider your needs, requirements (such as security, privacy, data residency), budged constrains.
+When selecting an online editor, you should consider your needs, requirements (such as security, privacy, data residency), budget constraints.
 The available solutions should be compared along the following dimensions:

 1. Editing Capabilities and additional tools